Gi-z/CSIKit/README.md

 ## Mistakes and Tests

 If anything is wrong, [let me know](mailto:g.r.forbes@rgu.ac.uk).
-I want to know why.
+I want to know why, and fix it!

 I'm a PhD student working on several sensor data-focussed experiments, a few of which involve using CSI.
 I'm am by no means an RF engineer or particularly experienced this area.
 I have done and are doing as much as I can to make sure that anything produced with this is accurate.
 To that end, there are MATLAB .mat files included in the `tests` folder which have been generated using IWLBeamformReader, NEXBeamformReader, and scipy's `savemat` method.
 There are also MATLAB scripts in the `scripts` folder which can be used to check the validity of the output from this tool.
 In my experience I have found these tools to produce identical output to the MATLAB scripts offered by the following developers.
 If this is not the case, let me know.